TechWrecker304/LinkedIn-Profile-Analyzer/README.md

 ## Features

 - Extracts data from a LinkedIn profile, including profile picture URL, additional text, about section, connection count, followers number, distance value, and location.
+Allows you to do a Reverse Image Search, Export as JSON, or Export as Excel.
 - Evaluates the extracted data against the following criteria:
   - Follower count >= 500
   - Connection count >= 50